Skip to content

 Managed Kubernetes

 Managed Kubernetes is rolled out as a pilot.
-It appears in the portal only for projects that have been granted the kubernetes entitlement — if you don't see Kubernetes in the navigation, it isn't enabled for your project yet.
+It appears in the portal only for tenants that have been granted the kubernetes entitlement — if you don't see Kubernetes in the navigation, it isn't enabled for your tenant yet.
 Contact support to request access (there is no self-service enablement during the pilot).
-It is currently managed through the portal — see the note on CLI / Terraform below.

 Create a cluster